 Wyner acknowledged that his entrepreneurial success couldn't have happened without the support of his family and friends.

 "Surround yourself with savvy, educated people," he told Business News Daily.
 "I was very lucky to have some strong mentors in my corner.
 Having experienced, wise people there to guide and support you is critical."

 Do you have a good reason?

-This is perhaps the most important question a potential entrepreneur needs to ask him or herself before making a final decision about leaving school: Is there a good enough reason for you to stay or drop out?
+This is perhaps the most important question: Is there a good enough reason for you to stay or drop out?

-On the other hand, you shouldn't drop out without a good reason.
-Matt Brown, co-founder of social recruiting solution Work4, is also a volunteer adviser with the Thiel Fellowship mentor network.
+Matt Brown, co-founder and CEO of freelance management platform Bonsai, is also a volunteer advisor with the Thiel Fellowship mentor network.
 Thiel selects and grants funding to high-achieving students who could do more good in the world by not attending college, and focusing on research and innovation instead.